Webklex/romb/README.md

         - Searching for "rust clap cli example"
             - https://rustrepo.com/repo/clap-rs-clap-rust-command-line
                 - The Builder seems about perfect
-                - To run `cargo run` with arguments, you have to it with appended "--" like this: "cargo run -- --max_port 25 --start_port 20 target.tld"
+                - To run `cargo run` with arguments, you have to appended "--" and use it like this: "cargo run -- --max_port 25 --start_port 20 target.tld"